jbcodeforce/yarfba/docs/coding/sam.md

 Technique to slowly rolling out the changes to a small subset of users before rolling it out to the entire customer base.

-AWS Lambda allows you to publish multiple versions of the same function.
+AWS Lambda allows us to publish multiple versions of the same function.
 Each version has its own code and associated dependencies, as well as its own function settings.

 ## Useful information